Here

 Jeffrey

-Lynn plays a sore loser and is grumpy most of the time.
-A two-year Senator who was not re-elected and is quite defensive about his loss.
+Lynn plays a sore loser.
+He is a two-year Senator who was not re-elected and is quite defensive about it.
 Lynn inherits the senior editor position of the

-town’s newspaper and plans to use this platform for political gain.
+town’s newspaper from his uncle and plans to use this platform for political gain.

 spreading fake news about the evils of big corporations and their